 Tasmania may be the Island State, but Queensland’s tidy collection of tropical islands gives it some stiff competition for the title of the crown.
 Amongst Queensland’s collection of golden sand treasures is the exceptionally beautiful K’gari/Fraser Island.
 Heritage listed as the world’s largest sand island, it’s an adventurer’s paradise, surrounded by idyllic waters, blanketed with lush rainforest, dotted with natural swimming holes, and alive with local wildlife.
+A detour off the highway to enjoy what it has on offer is an essential part of any circumnavigation of Australia.

-The size of Fraser Island requires a solid couple of days’ worth of exploring, so start your trip off early on a Friday, as it’s a decent 4 hour journey from Brisbane to the ferry that will take you and your Brand-New Mazda BT-50 across to Fraser.
+The size of Fraser Island requires a solid couple of days’ worth of exploring, so start your trip off early on a Friday, as it’s a decent 4 hour journey from Brisbane to the ferry that will take you and your Brand-New Mazda BT-50 Thunder across to Fraser.
 It’s no doubt tempting to veer off the Bruce Highway in search of an ocean swim – and by all means, go for your life – but when your destination is one giant beach, it could be a smarter use of your time to swing through Noosa Heads, bypass the beach and refuel at the original Betty’s Burgers.
 A quick walk along the boardwalk should do the trick and help you digest the scrummy 2000 calories you’ve unashamedly just downed.

 Arriving in the humble town of River Heads (just south of Hervey Bay), of the two ferries that can take you across, the Kingfisher Bay Ferry is the one you want.
-It is strongly recommended you book in your BT-50 ahead of time, as there’s a solid chance you won’t make either boat if you just decide to rock up.
+It is strongly recommended you book in your BT-50 Thunder ahead of time, as there’s a solid chance you won’t make either boat if you just decide to rock up.
 The names may be a giveaway, but the ferries bear more semblance to small industrial barges rather than the larger ship-like courier you may have been expecting.
 With a cruisy 45-minute journey across the water, there’s little to do other than close your eyes and feel the fresh sea breeze as the engine chugs beneath you.

 It’s worthwhile doing your research when choosing your ferry time, as the Kingfisher Bay Ferry will drop you at the resort, whilst the Fraser Venture will drop you on the western side, both only accessible by 4WD.
-It may seem a paradox – a heritage-listed natural wonder and 4WDs – but off-roading on Fraser Island is touted as some of the best in the country, and the BT-50 is well and truly up to the job.
+It may seem a paradox – a heritage-listed natural wonder and 4WDs – but off-roading on Fraser Island is touted as some of the best in the country, and the BT-50 Thunder is well and truly up to the job.

 The convenience of the Kingfisher Bay Ferry when staying at the luxurious Kingfisher Bay Resort should be an obvious choice for most.
 Parking the car at the resort, the sheer size of the hotel may surprise you.
 As the premier eco-resort on the island, it sits along the calm waters of the Great Sandy Strait and is set up with multiple restaurants, villas, beach houses and hotel rooms, but done so with careful consideration of its surrounding habitat.
 Unless camping is more your style (in which case, there are plenty of campsites around the island), there’s no doubt this resort will have a room to suit your style.